 All client documentation is now held centrally, ensuring staff can rapidly access information irrespective of location.
 This means that if a client comes into one of the Maxwell Hodge offices, rather than waiting for a Will to be retrieved from the vault, a copy of the Will can be instantly retrieved on screen and printed out for the client if required.

 One of the benefits of the Invu search technology is the ease with which Maxwell Hodge can locate the relevant document.
 Many of the Wills in the vault have not necessarily been produced by Maxwell Hodge, but stored for safe keeping.
 Sometimes the client might forget what is included in the Will – so the ability to search the database for keywords is key.
-Head says, “It is useful to be able to search on multiple terms rather than just the client’s name.
+French says, “It is useful to be able to search on multiple terms rather than just the client’s name.
 If someone bequeathed an amount to a dog, for example, it is easy to search on the dog’s name and find the Will very quickly.”

 Maxwell Hodge would not have been able to offer this service without instant access to the scanned document image via Invu.
-“It would not have been possible to search through all the records,” Head says.
+“It would not have been possible to search through all the records,” French says.

 Maxwell Hodge now has over 51,000 documents stored within Invu and has recently upgraded to the latest version as part of its on-going IT evolution.
-As Head concludes, “Ensuring client records are safe is a number one priority for any law firm.
+As French concludes, “Ensuring client records are safe is a number one priority for any law firm.
 Without Invu we could not demonstrate that our records are backed up – or comply with Lexcel.
 Not only is Invu a fundamental component of Maxwell Hodge’s disaster recovery strategy but instant access to information allows us to provide a better service to our clients.”

 To download the case study in PDF format, please click here.